aitorevi/you-pod-2.0/docs/password-encryption.md

 4. **Defense against password reuse attacks:** Password reuse is a common issue where users reuse passwords across multiple platforms.
 If passwords are not encrypted, an attacker gaining access to your database could potentially use those passwords to compromise other accounts.
 Encryption makes it significantly harder for attackers to retrieve plaintext passwords, mitigating the impact of password reuse attacks.

 5. **Reduced liability and financial impact:** Data breaches can lead to significant financial losses, legal consequences, and damage to your organization's reputation.
 By encrypting passwords, you minimize the potential financial and legal liabilities associated with a security breach.

-## Conclusion
-Encrypting passwords using Firebase, bcrypt, and .env variables provides a robust defense against unauthorized access to user accounts and helps ensure the privacy and integrity of user data.
-By leveraging these technologies, you enhance the security of your application, comply with privacy regulations, build user trust, and reduce the risk of password-related security breaches.
-Prioritizing password encryption is a fundamental step in safeguarding user data and maintaining the overall security of your application.